krbnite/self-driving-car-nanodegree/Term1/04__Intro-to-Neural-Networks.md

 ## Multi-Layer Perceptron Math
 * The input is transferred to the hidden layer:
   - x[i]w[i,j] = h[j]  (using Einstein summation convention)
-* note that x and y are row vectors
+  - note that x and y are row vectors
-* w[i,j]: the matrix w transfers input i to hidden unit j
+  - w[i,j]: the matrix w transfers input i to hidden unit j
   - that is, w[i,j] maps ith component of input vector to jth component of hidden vector
-* note that the above notation suppresses the data point index
+  - note that the above notation suppresses the data point index, i.e., we could more specifically write:
-  - i.e., we could more specifically write:  x[i,p]w[i,j] = h[j,p]
+    * x[i,p]w[i,j] = h[j,p]
 * Get past the hidden layer w/ another transfer matrix
   - A(h[j])v[j,k] = logit[k]
   - v[j,k] maps the jth component of the activated hidden vector, A(h[j]), to the kth component of the pre-output (sometimes called logit)